This post may contain affiliate links. Please read my affiliate policy.

 This fall smoothie gets its incredible color from, you guessed it, the pumpkin!
 And that’s not the only ingredient making it super creamy as well.
 I’ve actually added another vegetable into my blender to make this a creamy creation.
 Here’s what I’m blending:

-• Almond milk: You can make your own almond milk for smoothies, or stick to your favorite store-bought brand.
+• Almond milk: You can make almond milk, or stick to my favorite store-bought almond milk brands.
 I like Elmhurst Milked Almonds for a treat, but it’s pretty pricey so I usually make my own.

 • Frozen cauliflower florets: Say what?
 You read that right.
 I like adding frozen cauliflower to smoothies to reap all the great benefits as well as adding another creamy ingredient.
 You really don’t taste it as long as you use frozen, so be brave and toss it in.